John Isaacs

 John William Isaacs (September 15, 1915 – January 26, 2009) was a Panamanian-American professional basketball player.
 Born in Panama but raised in New York City, he was a member of the New York Renaissance, the Washington Bears, and various other teams.

 Life and career

 Isaacs was born in 1915 in Panama to a Jamaican father and a Panamanian mother.
-He grew up bilingual in Harlem, speaking both English and Spanish.
+He grew up bilingual in Harlem, speaking English.
 Isaacs was a 6'3", 190 lbs. guard who led the basketball team at Textile High School (later Charles Evans Hughes High School) to a title in the 1935 New York City High School Basketball championship with all-City honors for himself.
 Offered a professional contract by Bob Douglas, owner of the Harlem-based, all-African American New York Renaissance basketball team, he accepted the offer, but only after getting approval from his mother.